Thierry Fautier, Harmonic – Chairperson and President

 Bill has 44 US patents issued and over 40 pending in fields including: Video Processing, Digital Cinema, Virtual Reality, Augmented Reality, Immersive Audio, Online Media Production, Distributed Network Streaming Media and Interactive Systems, 3D Displays, Online Communities, Content Distribution to Mobile Devices, Healthy Play for Children, Travel Planning, and Electric Vehicle Infrastructure.

-Wade Wan, Broadcom Limited – Ultra HD Forum Board Member
+Wade Wan, Broadcom Inc. – Ultra HD Forum Board Member

 Technical Director, Broadband Technology – Wade oversees the complete technical development cycle of audio and video compression technology in Broadcom’s system on chip (SoC) solutions ranging from standardization to internal design and development to product deployment and support.